aws/eks-anywhere/designs/tinkerbell-provider-input.md

 ## Future changes

 Most of the design details described above are only valid for beta release of Tinkerbell provider as for beta, we are using the default installation of Tinkerbell.
 This default installation runs Tinkerbell components as microservices on docker containers.
 We have plans to eliminate Tinkerbell's dependency on docker and instead run it on Kubernetes as controllers.
 You can read the proposal for this [here](https://github.com/tinkerbell/proposals/tree/main/proposals/0026).

+Most of the changes are because Tinkerbell currently uses postgres as the database to store hardwares, templates and workflows but with the changes in the proposal, these will be turned into [Kubernetes CRDs](https://github.com/tinkerbell/tink/tree/main/config/crd/bases) instead.
+This means we will have to re-structure some of the CLI inputs as well.

+Based on the proposal, we expect the following things to change:
+- No pre-pushing of hardware required: The EKS Anywhere `create` command will allow users to set up tinkerbell on their management clusters.
+This cluster will essentially host the entire tinkerbell infrastructure as Kubernetes controllers and services.
+As tinkerbell will be set up during this phase, users will not have to pre-push all the hardware before cluster creation.
+This means that the `setup hardware` command will no longer be needed as a separate command.

+- Smarter hardware scheduling: Currently, you have to provide a subset of hardware you want to use with CAPT and CAPT randomly uses them as needed.
+We will have to implement a smarter scheduling algorithm where CAPT reaches out to the Tinkerbell stack and gets an available hardware automatically instead.
+This means that users would not have to provide the hardware YAML file everytime during the `create` command.

+- Only one hardware definition file for a hardware: We will only have a [single hardware YAML](https://github.com/tinkerbell/tink/blob/main/config/crd/bases/tinkerbell.org_hardware.yaml) file which will have all the data the hardware JSON and YAML currently has.
+This means that users will only need to manage a single hardware file.

 Since this is a work-in-progress, we still have not finalized how our design will look like when we leverage Kubernetes backend for Tinkerbell.